myron-liu/snakes-and-apples/README.md

 1. Get NodeJS from: https://nodejs.org/en/download
 2. Open a terminal where you want to put the code repo folder [How?](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/)
-3. Get this source code by typing `git clone https://github.com/myron-liu/snakes-and-apples.git` into your terminal/cmd prompt (then press return)
+3. Get this source code by typing `git clone https://github.com/myron-liu/snakes-and-apples.git` into your terminal or cmd prompt (then press return)
    - If it say something like "Git: command not found" you might need to get GIT from https://git-scm.com/downloads or the XCode Command Line tools on Mac.
 4. Type `cd ./snakes-and-apples` (then press return) to get into the snakes-and-apples folder.
 5. Type `npm install` (then press return) in the terminal to install dependancies (React & other JS libraries)